As 15% of Nevadans face food insecurity, the Wolf Pack remains dedicated to ensuring food security for all Nevadans.

 In the College of Agriculture, Biotechnology & Natural Resources

 A few of our food systems experts are highlighted below.
 We have University professionals working in all Nevada counties in these and other subject areas.
-To see them all, please explore our directories.
+To see all of our experts, please explore our personnel directories.
 To suggest a food systems expert be highlighted below, please contact Shelby Bietz.

 Macy Helm.